sevilayerkan/Project-Euler/README.md

-# Project-Euler
+# Project Euler Solutions

-Project Euler Çözümlerim
+### This repostory includes various [Project Euler](https://projecteuler.net) solutions written with languages such as c, python and go.